ONLYOFFICE/onlyoffice-redmine/README.md

 ### Wiki

 <details>
-  <summary>Show wiki page</summary>
+  <summary>Show Wiki page</summary>

 ![Wiki page](docs/images/wiki-page.png)

 </details>

-On the wiki page, the user can open the attachment to view, edit, or convert it.
+On the Wiki page, users can open the attachment to view, edit, or convert it.
 The options displayed in the interface may vary depending on the user's permissions.

 | Option            | Permissions                |
 | ----------------- | -------------------------- |